 Assurance is provided by Directors' annual certificates of assurance covering their areas of responsibility.
-This is underpinned by an internal control checklist, covering all areas of corporate governance, which is subject to audit.
+This is underpinned by an internal control checklist, covering all areas of corporate governance.
 The content of this checklist is reviewed each year.

 In addition we maintain an assurance map, which sets out both corporate and directorate processes that provide assurance on achievement of our objectives and identifies officers responsible for ensuring these are accurate and up to date.
 This document is shared with internal and external audit, and reviewed by the Audit and Risk Committee.